Accessibility statement for the Chesterfield Borough Council website.

 We will need to know:

 - the address (URL) of the web page

 - your name and email address

 - the format you need, for example, audio, braille, large print or accessible PDF

-We will consider your request and get back to you as soon as possible.
+We will consider your request and get back to you within five working days.